Bistable reaction equations with doubly nonlinear diffusion

 Let $u = u(x,t)$ a radial solution to problem \eqref{eq:ALLENCAHNPME} with radially decreasing initial datum \eqref{eq:ASSUMPTIONSONTHEINITIALDATUMBISTABLE} and reaction of type C' (satisfying \eqref{eq:ASSUMPTIONSONTHEREACTIONTERMTYPEDPME}).
 Then:

-For all $0 < c < c_{\ast}(m,p)$,
+For all $0 < c < c_{\ast}$,

-For all $c > c_{\ast}(m,p)$,
+For all $c > c_{\ast}$,

-where $c_{\ast} = c_{\ast}(m,p)$ is the critical speed found in Theorem \ref{THEOREMEXISTENCEOFTWSPMEREACTIONTYPEC}, Part (ii).
-Again, if $\gamma > 0$ and $c > c_{\ast}(m,p)$, then $u(x,t) = 0$ in $\{|x| \geq ct\}$ as $t \to +\infty$ and if $N=1$ the initial data are not needed to be radially decreasing. \end{thm} Even in this setting, the previous theorem gives relevant information on the stability/instability of the steady states $u = 0$, $u = a$ and $u = 1$.
+where $c_{\ast} = c_{\ast}(m,p,f)$ is the critical speed found in Theorem \ref{THEOREMEXISTENCEOFTWSPMEREACTIONTYPEC}, Part (ii).
+Again, in the ``slow'' diffusion range $\gamma > 0$, for all $c > c_{\ast}$, there exists a time $\overline{t} > 0$ such that $u(x,t) = 0$ in $\{|x| \geq ct\}$ for all $t \geq \overline{t}$. \normalcolor \end{theorem} Even in this setting, the previous theorem gives relevant information on the stability/instability of the steady states $u = 0$, $u = a$ and $u = 1$.
 Possibly, the most important one is that the state $u = a$ is globally stable w.r.t. the class of initial data $u_0 \in \mathcal{C}_c(\RR^N)$, $0 \leq u_0 \leq 1$, whilst both $u = 0$ and $u = 1$ are unstable.
 This is a strong departure from the previous case of reaction of Type C and of the Fisher-KPP type.
-Furthermore, as in Theorem \ref{THEOREMEXISTENCEOFTWSPMEREACTIONTYPEC} (Part (ii) and (iii)), it is shown that the rate of (uniform) convergence to the stable steady state is approximately constant for large times and it coincides with the critical speed of propagation $c_{\ast} = c_{\ast}(m,p)$ found in the ODEs analysis.
+Furthermore, as in Theorem \ref{THEOREMEXISTENCEOFTWSPMEREACTIONTYPEC} (Part (ii) and (iii)), it is shown that the rate of (uniform) convergence to the stable steady state is approximately constant for large times and it coincides with the critical speed of propagation $c_{\ast} = c_{\ast}(m,p,f)$ found in the ODEs analysis.

-Theorem \ref{ASYMPTOTICBEHAVIOURTHEOREMTYPECCPRIME} was known for Fisher-KPP reactions and $a=1$ (see \cite{AA-JLV:art} and the references therein) and was proved for the linear case in \cite{Aro-Wein2:art}, together with a the so called ``hair-trigger effect'' results that we do not study in this paper.
-Finally, we point out that Theorem \ref{ASYMPTOTICBEHAVIOURTHEOREMTYPECCPRIME} can be seen as a generalization of Theorem 2.6 of \cite{AA-JLV:art} to every stable steady state $0 < a < 1$ and to a quite larger class of monostable reactions.
+Theorem \ref{ASYMPTOTICBEHAVIOURTHEOREMTYPECCPRIME} was known for Fisher-KPP reactions and $a=1$ (see \cite{AA-JLV:art} and the references therein) and was proved for the linear case in \cite{Aro-Wein2:art}, together with a so called ``hair-trigger effect'' result that we do not study in this paper.
+Finally, let us stress that, as in the ODEs part, our methods relies on the proof of Theorem 2.6 of \cite{AA-JLV:art}.
+The main difference w.r.t. to that framework is to prove that initial data $0 \leq u_0 \leq 1$ (not necessarily $0 \leq u_0 \leq a$) generate solutions that converge to the steady state $u = a$ for large times. \normalcolor